datacarpentry/genomics-r-intro/_episodes/01-introduction.md

   - Windows execution shortcut: <KBD>Ctrl</KBD>+<KBD>Enter</KBD>
   - Mac execution shortcut: <KBD>Cmd(⌘)</KBD>+<KBD>Enter</KBD>

-  To see a complete list of shortcuts click on the <KBD>Tools</KBD> menu and select <KBD>Keyboard Shortcuts Help</KBD>
+  To see a complete list of shortcuts, click on the <KBD>Tools</KBD> menu and select <KBD>Keyboard Shortcuts Help</KBD>

 **What's with the brackets in R console output?**